 "Our tyres have performed strongly and consistently so far and I am confident they will continue to do so in the race.
 Watch out for Ferrari.
 Schumacher and Barrichello are the team to beat in my opinion".

-Perhaps it is just superstition.
-Yet, until proven otherwise, it is always better to stay cautious.
-What is known is that Michelin improved massively in damp conditions.
-Up until 2003, The French tyre supplier was previously inexorably beaten by Bridgestone in wet races.
-The battle between Bridgestone e Michelin is resuming.
+It is perhaps superstition but it always better to stay cautious.
+The Michelin tyres were massively improved for the damp conditions.
+The French tyre supplier was beaten by Bridgestone in wet races up until 2003.
+The battle between Bridgestone and Michelin is resuming.
 It will be a gruesome fight for the ultimate glory.
 The tyres will be more important nowadays.
-The team who has found the right formula will have an advantage going into the season.
-From this year on, Michelin will also supply BAR-Honda.
-From 2004, as per regulations, the bonnets of the Formula 1 cars are larger in size.
-This rule was decided in order to give the teams the opportunity to either add sponsors or to offer more space to the existent ones.
-Therefore, only two rear wings can be installed in the cars in order to allow this to happen.
+The team who finds the right formula will have an advantage.
+Michelin will also supply BAR-Honda.
+As per the 2004 regulations, the bonnets of the Formula 1 cars are larger in size.
+The teams thus have the opportunity to either add sponsors or to offer more space to the existent ones.
+Therefore, only two rear wings can be installed in the cars.
+The partners of various teams are not limited to finance the track activity in exchange for brand appearance and image.
+Many are technical suppliers.
+Magneti Marelli, Shell, Brembo, AMD and Bridgestone are the sponsors that determine Scuderia Ferrari's success.
+In addition, Acer is Ferrari's official supplier since 2003.
+It is one of the world's leading manufacturers in the computer production.
+The Taiwan sponsors provides notebooks, PC, Server, LDC monitors and LDC handhelds to the Scuderia Ferrari.
+The technicians and the engineers use those tools to gather data, elaborate race strategies and send information to Maranello.

+It is a qualified assistance that allows Acer to have an impressive growth in terms of brand's image and sales, as well as offering an important collaboration to Ferrari.
+The European market sales have increased considerably in 2003.
+There was an increase of almost 60% in that regard.
+Scuderia Ferrari also makes its partners win.
+The exchange is reciprocal.
+Acer recently produced a notebook that is called Ferrari 3000.
+It is grey and red.
+The cover of it has the yellow-black Cavallino logo.
 It is obviously a high-end model which is equipped with the processor AMD Athlon XP-M 2500 with a 60 GB hard disc.
 Particular care has been given to the graphical part of the computer.
-Considering its performances, the measurements of this computer are reduced.
+Considering its performance, the measurements of this computer are reduced.
 It weighs less than 3 kg and is just over 2.5 cm thick.
-Sunday 7th March 2004.
 The long winter break is over.
 It is time for the start of the Australian Grand Prix, first round of the Formula 1 World championship.
-The two Ferrari drivers have a good getaway from 1st and 2nd place.
+The two Ferrari drivers have a good getaway off the line.
 Michael maintains the lead of the race.
-Alonso has a cracking start from 5th place and is immediately able to overtake Button.
-Going into turn 1, the Spaniard gets alongside Montoya.
-The Venezuelan tries to fight back by breaking late into the first corner.
-In doing so though, he locks the front right tyre, goes way too deep into the corner and gets onto the grass.
-As a result of this mistake, he drops to 7th behind teammate Ralf Schumacher.
+Alonso has a cracking start from 5th position and is immediately able to overtake Button. the Spaniard gets alongside Montoya at turn 1.
+The Colombian driver tries to defend the position by breaking late into the first corner.
+Montoya locks the front right tyre in doing so, goes way too deep into the corner and into the grass.
+He drops to 7th position.
 Other drivers end up in the grass in the first corner.
 Sato hits Trulli.
 This contact damages the diffusor of the Renault car as well as the nose of the BAR.
-At the end of the first lap, Michael Schumacher leads from Barrichello, Alonso, Button, Trulli, Ralf Schumacher and Montoya.
+Michael Schumacher is leading the race at the end of the first lap, Barrichello is 2nd, ahead of Alonso, Button, Trulli, Ralf Schumacher and Montoya.
+The Ferrari drivers are flying at the moment and are breaking away from Alonso.
+The other competitions cannot keep up with Ferrari's race pace.
+The Italian team is proving to be a dominant force at the front.
+At the start of the 7th lap, Schumacher is 6.3 seconds ahead of Alonso.
+Schumacher smashes the lap record at the end of the lap, setting an impressive 1'24"170 lap time.
+Alonso is the only driver who is running a comparable pace to the Ferraris.
+In the meantime, Montoya overtakes Ralf Schumacher and Trulli for 4th place.
+On lap 9, Räikkönen gets overtaken by Massa for 11th place at the start/finish straight.
+The McLaren car is easy prey for the Sauber.
+The Finn surely has a technical problem.
+The Finn suffers an engine failure on lap 10 and is out of the race.
+The only doubt is whether Ferrari has a different strategy or not.

-Unfortunately for him, Juan Pablo Montoya also proves himself to be a strong driver as well.
-The Williams-BMW driver is good, fast yet inconsistent.
-Jenson Button and Mark Webber need to be reviewed since they never had the change to stand out.
-The Brit and the Australian may find themselves several times fighting at the top if they have the right car to do so.
-In terms of old and new regulations, there is some perplexity within the paddock.
+The team could have won the 2003 race had they messed up with the wet and dry tyres.
+It is necessary to wait at least three or four races to judge the pecking order.
+For sure though, the first race answers some questions that come up after pre-season testing.
+The F2004 exceeds expectations.
+Renault is growing in terms of car performance.
+Williams has a valid car but needs time to develop it.
+BAR and Jaguar are also on the rise.
+The difficulties that Räikkönen and Coulthard encountered in pre-season testing were confirmed during the race.
+The journalists are wondering how it is possible, since the McLaren car was already being tested in 2003.
+The Woking team did tens of thousands of kilometres during testing.
+Some journalists thought that Schumacher was lacking in confidence but they were proven wrong.
+Barrichello continues his growth.
+Alonso is the most promising youngster who has the killer, determined and ruthless attitude that distinguishes champions, especially when they have to make way through the ranks at the beginning of their career.
+Juan Pablo Montoya also proves to be a strong driver.
+The Williams-BMW driver is good, fast, yet inconsistent.
+Jenson Button and Mark Webber need to be reviewed, since they never had the change to stand out.
+The Brit and the Australian can fight for the top positions if they have the right car to do so.
+There is some perplexity within the paddock regarding the old and new regulations.
 The two Sunday qualifying sessions were really depressing to watch.
-The second one was pitiful since the mechanics had to put the fuel that the drivers then used for the first stint of the race.
+The second session was pitiful to watch, since the mechanics had to put the fuel that the drivers would use during the first stint of the race.
 The one-engine rules may save costs but it affects the race in some ways.
 There is a risk of transforming Formula 1 into an endurance category.
 New proposals will be made in order to change the regulations.
-The first one is a 1-hour qualifying session on Friday and Saturday with aggregated times.
-The second is the reduction of winter and in-season testing to 15 days.
-Therefore, all teams will need to test as much as possible during the race weekend and thus giving to the fans the spectacle that they want.

-Speaking of the results of the first race in Australia, Michael Schumacher and Rubens Barrichello dominate with disarming ease.
-After a great start, the two Ferrari drivers are followed for a couple of kilometres by Fernando Alonso.
+The first proposal is to make a 1-hour qualifying session on Friday and on Saturday with aggregated times.
+The second one is to reduce winter and in-season testing to 15 days.
+All teams would therefore need to test during the race weekend, thus giving a good spectacle to the fans.
+Michael Schumacher and Rubens Barrichello dominate the Australian Grand Prix with disarming ease.
+The two Ferrari drivers were chased by Fernando Alonso for a couple of kilometres.
 Afterwards, nobody is able to challenge a team that is in great form: no uncertainties during the pit stops, perfect strategies and reliable engine.
-Furthermore, Schumacher is unleashed.
+Schumacher is unleashed.
 The catchphrase about a possible retirement is over.

-A couple of days before the race weekend, the journalists continued to ask where does he want the motivation to continue racing after beating all records, including the one regarding tax returns.
-He replies that he likes the challenge especially if he wins.
+The journalists argue that he may not have the motivation to continue racing after beating all records, including the one regarding tax returns.
+He replies that he likes the challenge, especially if he wins.
 He then adds that he would not know how to live without the driving.
-Since Schumacher returned to the track on Friday 5th March 2004, nobody questions neither the truthfulness of his words neither the physical integrity despite the 35-years of age.
-The Tifosi were right to set the alarm clock at 4:00 a.m. in order to not lose the first race of the 2004 Formula 1 championship.
-They saw the sunrise and one of the best Ferraris ever.
-Someone might have thought that the television transmitted a replica of the 2000 Australian race which ended with the same result.
-It was the debut race for the Schumacher-Barrichello duo which would go on to become one of the most successful line-ups in Formula 1 after surpassing the myth Prost-Senna one.
-Stirling Moss, a great driver who had the bad luck of racing with Fangio, is convinced that the rivals will not recover from this result, at least not in 2004.
+His critics were proved wrong ever since he started the first free-practice session on Friday.
+His physical integrity is still good despite the age.
+The Tifosi were right to set the alarm clock at 4:00 a.m.
+They saw the sunrise and one of the best Ferrari cars ever.
+Someone might have thought that the television transmitted a replica of the 2000 Australian race.
+It was the debut race for the Schumacher-Barrichello duo, which would go on to become one of the most successful line-ups in Formula 1.
+Stirling Moss had the bad luck of racing with Fangio in the '50s.
+He is convinced that the rivals will not recover from this result, at least not in 2004.
 Ferrari is superior in everything, starting from the drivers.
-Schumacher costs very much.
-However, he is a monster of a driver.
+Schumacher costs very much but is a monster of a driver.
+The president Luca Montezemolo jokes:

 "Michael is a dear boy".